 The Nuclear Medicine Technologist program is designed to prepare the student to become awarded with an Associate Degree in Applied Science in Nuclear Medicine Technologist and qualify for the State National Licensing Certification.
 Through the quality lecture, clinical externship instruction in the theoretical knowledge, skills, and responsibilities required to work in the allied medical field, the student will be able to apply the concepts learned into the medical imaging field as an entry-level Nuclear Medicine technologist.
 The successful program graduate will be able to perform appropriate Nuclear medicine scanning examinations and procedures, and record anatomic, pathologic, and/or physiologic data for interpretation by a physician.
 The alumni will also be able to obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.
 In addition, the graduate will be prepared to exercise discretion and judgment in the performance of Nuclear Medicine imaging services, provide appropriate and compassionate patient care for patients undergoing Nuclear Medicine imaging examinations, demonstrate excellent communication skills with patients and other healthcare professionals, and act accordingly in an ethical and professional manner in the healthcare facility.
-Graduates of the Nuclear Medicine Technologist program at National Polytechnic College will be qualified to work as an entry-level Nuclear Medicine imaging service, as a free-lance Nuclear Medicine Technologist, as a traveling Nuclear Medicine Technologist, or as an applications specialist for Nuclear Medicine Technologist, see allocine Technologist, see allocine Technologist from home or medical imaging manufacturing company.
+Graduates of the Nuclear Medicine Technologist program at National Polytechnic College will be qualified to work as an entry-level Nuclear Medicine imaging service, as a free-lance Nuclear Medicine Technologist, as a traveling Nuclear Medicine Technologist, or as an applications specialist for Nuclear Medicine Technologist, see allo to work as an entry-level Nuclear Medicine imaging service, as a free-lance Nuclear Medicine Technologist, as a 3D imaging technologist from home or medical imaging manufacturing company.